AlanKrajina/AlanKrajina.github.io/_posts/2019-10-11-flow_of_fetch_in_rails_and_js_project_to_view_index_content.markdown

 The ready() method is used to make a function available after the document is loaded.
 Whatever code you write inside the $(document ).ready() method will run once the page DOM is ready to execute JavaScript code.

-Then we define or clickHandler function:
+Then we define our clickHandlers function:

 ```
 const clickHandlers = () => {